-To measure the permissiveness of inheritance laws around the world, we gathered information on the maximum share of the estate that a testator can bequeath to a single child in 64 countries.
+To measure the permissiveness of inheritance law around the world, we gathered information on the maximum share of the estate that a testator can bequeath to a single child in 64 countries.
 The data were collected via questionnaires sent to law firms belonging to the Lex Mundi association and in some cases were drawn (or double-checked) from other sources, such as direct access to legal sources.
 The question asked to the law firms was: "What is the maximum fraction of the estate that can be bequeathed to a single child depending on the number of children and on the presence of a surviving spouse?"
 The instructions made it clear that the question referred to the legal limits on a testator's will, not to social norms.
-The resulting measure is shown in the first five columns of Table 1, where panel A displays the figures for the 38 countries to be included in our regression analysis and panel B those for 26 more countries for which we were able to collect inheritance law information.
-In each country, this measure varies depending on the presence of a surviving spouse and the total number of children.
-It should be noticed that this maximum share binds the testator's actions, as it cannot be exceeded via inter vivos donations.
-The interdiction of donation in breach of heirs' rights is often explicitly stated by the law, which allows the injured party to challenge any such donations in court.
+The resulting measure is shown in the first five columns of Table 1, where Panel A displays the figures for the 38 countries to be included in our regression analysis and Panel B those for 26 more countries for which we were able to collect inheritance law information.
+In each country, this measure varies depending on the presence of a surviving spouse and of the total number of children.
+It should be noticed that this maximum share binds the testator's actions, as it cannot be exceeded via inter-vivos donations.
+The interdiction of donation in

-&lt;sup>15 We stress that the indicator refers to the maximum share that can be left to a single child conditional on writing a valid will, and not to the amount that a child would receive by a parent who dies intestate.
+15 We stress that the indicator refers to the maximum share that can be left to a single child conditional on writing a valid will, and not to the amount that a child would receive by a parent who dies intestate.